 His mini poetry collection ‘Somewhere but not Here’ will be published in 2017 by the RædLeaf Foundation for Poetry & Allied Arts.

-You can contact him here or on The Ranting Beast website, or in many of the usual social media hangouts you can see up above.
+You can contact him here or in many of the usual social media hangouts you can see up above.